‘Fair enough’ for US to expect Europe to do more on defence, suggests minister

 Mr Trump also expressed uncertainty that Nato countries would come to America’s defence if asked.

-Earlier this week, Mr Trump paused military aid and intelligence sharing with Ukraine, following his clash with his Ukrainian counterpart Volodymyr Zelensky in the Oval Office last week.
+Earlier this week, Mr Trump paused military aid and intelligence sharing with Ukraine, following his clash with his Ukrainian counterpart Mr Zelensky in the Oval Office last week.

 However, negotiations between Kyiv and Washington appear to be getting back on track, as Mr Zelensky confirmed talks will take place in Saudi Arabia next week, after a Trump administration envoy previously said that they were in the works.